 This is one of the most common questions we hear, and yet it is nearly impossible to answer.
 Generally speaking, the easier it is for both parties to reach agreements about custody, property division and other issues, the faster the process will be.
 Many uncontested divorces conclude in six months to a year, but contested divorces often take longer to resolve.

 What are the grounds for divorce in Illinois?

 Illinois is a completely no-fault divorce state, meaning that the only grounds for divorce are “irreconcilable differences” (meaning that the marriage is broken and cannot be fixed).
 If you and your spouse agree that there are irreconcilable differences, you can file for divorce right away.
 Otherwise, living apart for six months is generally recognized as proof of irreconcilable differences by Illinois courts.

-In general, marital property is both assets and liabilities acquired by both parties in the marriage.
+In general, marital property is both the assets and liabilities acquired by both parties in the marriage.
 It is considered to be marital once the parties are married.
-There are some exceptions to this such as inheritances.
+There are, however, some exceptions to this such as inheritances.

 In a divorce, once the property is characterized as marital, the court will use what is called the “equitable distribution of property.”
 This is not an equal split.
 Instead, many factors are applied to the circumstances at hand to determine this distribution.

 Ready To Get Started?
 Contact Our Attorneys For Free.